 “Create a simple and sophisticated base by opting for a monochromatic palette of blacks, greys and whites for the foundation elements in a room, such as flooring, cabinetry, walls and sofas,” says Danielle Taylor – Interior Design Manager at Carlisle Homes.

-A contemporary black rug and sideboard are a sophisticated addition to the Carlisle Homes Springwood Woodlea.
+A contemporary black rug and sideboard are a sophisticated addition to our Springwood home in the Carlisle Homes Woodlea Display Centre.

 Black can throw a lot of different colours, so before you commit, look at samples then look to get layering.
 You could, for example, introduce a black-tiled fireplace wall to a living room, then layer in tones of grey in your seating and soft flooring, and balance these out with crisp white walls.
 Or, consider black kitchen cabinetry, paired with sleek grey floor tiles and white benchtops.
 Alternatively, add a sense of luxury to a bedroom with a dramatic, black-panelled feature wall, charcoal carpet and white bedlinen.